Posted on

 2. Foreign bodies

-California law also tolls the statute of limitations when a medical professional negligently leaves a foreign body inside the victim.
-The foreign object must have no diagnostic or therapeutic purpose or effect.6
+California law also pauses the statute of limitations when a medical professional negligently leaves a foreign body inside you that has no diagnostic or therapeutic purpose or effect.6 Depending on the object left inside your body, it may not cause any problems for you until a significant amount of time passed.

 3. Healthcare provider misconduct

-- intentionally concealed its wrongdoing,
+- intentionally concealed their wrongdoing, or

 Do I have to notify the healthcare provider of my intent to sue?